wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

       :width: 100%

 #.
-Scroll down and click on the ``Create rule``.
+Scroll down and click on ``Create rule``.
 The new rule will now be present in the ``Amazon EventBridge`` > ``Rules`` section, ready to be used.
-From now on, every time a Trusted Advisor event is sent, it will be stored in our S3 bucket.
-Remember to first enable the service to monitor, otherwise no data will be processed:
+From now on, every time a Trusted Advisor event is sent, it will be stored in the specified S3 bucket.
+Remember to enable the Trusted Advisor service first, otherwise no data will be processed:

     .. thumbnail:: ../../../images/aws/trusted-eventbridge-6.png
       :align: center